christinto/ChrisPerry_FinalProject_Consensys/README.md

 Select the address you want to use from metamask when interacting with the car mart.

-1. List car for sale and set the price asking for
+1. List your car for sale and set the price asking for
 2. Car owner can also transfer the ownership of their listed vehicle to another address.
 3. Someone can buy the listed cars that is not their's by sending in ETH that covers the price asked.
 4. Purchase car by sending the price in Ether and any extra will be refunded back to buyer.